New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Semantic Kernel

 Microsoft's enterprise SDK for .NET and Python.
 Native Entra ID and Azure Key Vault give D7 a Strong rating.
-Best-in-class OpenTelemetry integration.
+Strong OpenTelemetry integration, rated highly in D4 (Observability) PSF review.
 The default choice for Azure-committed teams.

 D4: StrongD7: StrongD1: PartialD8: Partial